 This chapter focuses on investigating methods to assign the sex of wild and captive delta smelt relatively non-invasively through identifying genetic markers.
-We sought to identify candidate loci associated with sex using three methods: 1) a genome-wide association study, 2) depth analysis, and 3) k-mer analysis.
+We sought to identify candidate loci associated with sex using three methods: 1) a genome-wide association study, 2) read depth analysis, and 3) k-mer analysis.
+The genome-wide association study uses a reference genome and RAD-sequencing data to look for SNPs diagnostic of sex.
+Our read depth analysis investigates RAD-sequencing data to probe for read depth disparities between female and males which would be expected in chromosome-based sex determination.
+And finally, our k-mer analysis is a reference genome free investigation into sequence differences between female and male individual’s linked-read data.

 Methods